The waves of economic development are driven by invention, themselves typically driven by technological breakthroughs.

 While transistor sizes are being reduced in slower cycles (the 2nm barrier will be reached in 2025), Moore’s law has changed from a general development of chips to a matter of performance improvement through specialization.

-With these properties, quantum computers are perfectly suited for problems where classical computers can only perform as good as guessing the solution.
+With these properties, quantum computers are perfectly suited for problems where classical computers can only perform as well as guessing the solution.
 We will see that quantum computers change encryption as we know it, as today an encryption key is safe if it can only be guessed.
-On the other hand, for search-problems as they occur in databases or in machine learning we will see a huge performance improvement.
+On the other hand, for search problems as they occur in databases or in machine learning we will see a huge performance improvement.